Moose reduction program (2015-2018)

 Predator reintroduction: Wolves disappeared from Cape Breton by the early 1900s.
 Without wolves, moose have no major natural predators inside the park.
 Wolves would not stay in the 20 km2 North Mountain area, so wolf reintroduction was not appropriate for this pilot project.

 Fencing: A five hectare fence has been constructed along the Skyline trail as another project component.
 Results from the fencing on the Skyline and the moose removal on North Mountain will be compared and used to inform future moose management discussions.

 Parks Canada will regularly monitor the recovery of shrubs and trees, the re-growth of forest, and the size of the moose population to determine whether the population reduction and other initiatives are starting to show signs of reversing the trend of forest lost and beginning to bring back the boreal forest.

 What has Parks Canada done to inform the public?

 Parks Canada conducted a robust consultation process on the Hyperabundant Moose Management Plan for North Mountain.
 Stakeholders and experts were invited to an information session in the fall of 2014 and, following this, community information sessions were held in Cape North, Pleasant Bay and Wagmatcook.
-Parks Canada has conducted numerous media interviews on the project and information has been available at www.pc.gc.ca/bringbacktheboreal since the fall of 2015.
+Parks Canada has conducted numerous media interviews on the project and produced ten newsletters, and information has been available at www.pc.gc.ca/bringbacktheboreal since the fall of 2015.